baihuqian/baihuqian.github.io/_posts/Python/2018-02-11-python-lists-tuples-sets-dicts.md

 The `ChainMap` class in the `collections` module takes multiple mappings and makes them logically appear as one.
 However, the mappings are not literally merged together.
 Instead, a ChainMap simply keeps a list of the underlying mappings and redefines common dictionary operations to scan the list.

 An alternative is to use `dict.update(another_dict)` method to actually perform the merge.

+## How are dictionaries implemented in CPython?
+CPython’s dictionaries are implemented as resizable hash tables.
+Compared to B-trees, this gives better performance for lookup (the most common operation by far) under most circumstances, and the implementation is simpler.

+Dictionaries work by computing a hash code for each key stored in the dictionary using the hash() built-in function.
+The hash code varies widely depending on the key; for example, “Python” hashes to -539294296 while “python”, a string that differs by a single bit, hashes to 1142331976.
+The hash code is then used to calculate a location in an internal array where the value will be stored.
+Assuming that you’re storing keys that all have different hash values, this means that dictionaries take constant time – O(1), in computer science notation – to retrieve a key.
+It also means that no sorted order of the keys is maintained, and traversing the array as the .keys() and .items() do will output the dictionary’s content in some arbitrary jumbled order.

 # Comprehension
 ## List comprehension